gloveboxes/Connecting-Particle-Photon-to-Azure-IoT-Hub/README.md

 Here are some reasons to connect your Particle Photon directly to Azure.

-1. Azure IoT Central "no code" service to graph and analysis telemetry, control devices, and trigger other processes.
-Perfect if you are a hacker, or working on a skunkworks project, or a startup with a limited budget wanting to get an idea across to a client.
+1. Azure IoT Central is perfect if you limited skills, time, or budget to bring an idea to life.

     ![iot central](docs/iot-central.png)